ericsilberstein1/learn-nanochat/readme.md

 #### Challenge 16
 Do a tiny example of back propagation by hand.
 This is to build intuition for what additional memory gets allocated during back prop which came up in challenge 15.

+#### Challenge 17
+Create `scripts/my_base_train.py` by copying much of `base_train.py`.
+This should include the code from the baby training in previous challenges, code to pass config options on the command line, and code to save checkpoints.
+The idea is get organized before adding evaluations and scaling up training.

 #### Future potential challenges, things to look up, questions, and todo
 * Evaluate the tokenizer similar to `scripts/tok_eval.py`.